Sandbox Model

 Landlock (Linux ≥5.13)

-Landlock restricts filesystem access to the target file only, read-only:
+In path mode (local file), Landlock restricts filesystem access to the target file only, read-only:

 landlock.V3.BestEffort().RestrictPaths(landlock.ROFiles(path))